 Earlier in this chapter, social benefits attributable to education (improved health, reduced crime, and reduced demand for income assistance) were defined as externalities that are incidental to the operations of Lane.
 Some would question the legitimacy of including these benefits in the calculation of rates of return to education, arguing that only the tangible benefits (higher earnings) should be counted.
 Table 3.4 and Table 3.6 are inclusive of social benefits reported as attributable to Lane.
 Recognizing the other point of view, Table 3.7 shows rates of return for both the taxpayer and social perspectives exclusive of social benefits.
-As indicated, taxpayers still receive benefits, and returns for society are above threshold level (a benefit-cost ratio greater than 1.0), confirming that society as a whole receives value from investing in Lane.
+As indicated, returns are still above threshold values (a benefit-cost ratio greater than 1.0 and a rate of return greater than 1.5%), confirming that taxpayers receive value from investing in Lane.